home-assistant-ecosystem/home-assistant-display/README.rst

 ======================

 `Home Assistant <https://home-assistant.io>`__ ships its own very nice web frontend.
-This prototype shows how
+This prototype shows an option to display values without the possibility of interacting with Home Assistant by the user.

 Installation
 ------------